rdwrcode/b/content/post/statemanagement.md

 Mobx takes both Object-oriented Programming and Reactive programming.
 It wraps the state into observables.
 The state is mutable and not normalized, perhaps nested.

 Regardless the flavor, both Redux and Mobx is decoupling the state from the components.
-The state of application is from the store.
+The state of application is from the store to update the view.
 The action to update the state is to the store.

 Check [this article](https://www.robinwieruch.de/redux-mobx-confusion/).